tboenish/BrickBuddy/README.md

 Browse sets by theme - Browse Lego sets sorted by theme displaying some basic information about the sets such as piece count and release date

 Planned Features:
-User login
-Allow users to create lists of sets they want / own
+User login and allow users to create lists of sets they want / own